When a colleague told Asiya Awad that a patient had asked her to stop by his room, she expected it was just to visit.

 In San Diego, Asiya began working as a housekeeper and taking English lessons.
 After two years, the family moved to Rochester so her brother could receive care at Mayo Clinic.

-Asiya resumed English classes at Hawthorne Education Center, where she also learned about career opportunities.
+Asiya resumed English classes and also learned about career opportunities.
 Two options stood out: becoming a paraprofessional educator or a certified nursing assistant.

 "When I was younger, I wanted to be a teacher," she says.
 "But when I thought about everything people had done for me in the hospital, I decided, 'I want to do that for someone.'"